-If you live where severe thunderstorms, tornadoes or hurricanes commonly occur, you might want to secure your home.
-With the help of a professional, consider the following tasks from the Federal Emergency Management Agency (FEMA):
+If you live where severe thunderstorms, tornadoes, or hurricanes commonly occur, you might want to secure your home.
+With the help of a professional, consider the following tasks recommended by the Federal Emergency Management Agency (FEMA):

 - Reinforce the garage door.